In the Meantime (Alessia Cara album): Critical reception

-In the Meantime received generally positive reviews from music critics upon its release.
+In the Meantime received positive reviews from music critics upon its release.
 On the review aggregator site Metacritic, the album holds an average score of 80 out of 100, based on five reviews, indicating "generally favorable reviews".
 It is Cara's highest rated album on the site.

 Writing for AllMusic, Andy Kellman noted that the album's tracks all have a "common" sound while opining that "from start to finish, lolling hooks flood Cara's mind as much as indecision, skepticism, and other negative thoughts ... enabling the listener to have a proper sulk that soothes."
-Nick Levine of NME wrote that the album proves "there's still plenty of creative gas in the tank" and opined that "I Miss You Don’t Call Me" could be "the best song she has ever written," ending his review by stating "her best days definitely lie ahead."
+Nick Levine of NME wrote that the album proves "there's still plenty of creative gas in the tank" and opined that "I Miss You Don't Call Me" could be "the best song she has ever written," ending his review by stating "her best days definitely lie ahead."
 Dani Blum of Pitchfork appreciated Cara's voice and the album's themes, but felt that "she dilutes them when she relies too much on metaphor and conceit."
 Writing for PopMatters, Jeffrey Davies called the album "sonically and lyrically her best work yet," noting that no song "ever feels like filler" while pointing out "Best Days" as one of the standout tracks.
 Sarah Grant of Rolling Stone named the album a "mighty pop opera" that "walks us through the five stages of grief."